ParadoxalCorp/FelixBot/README.md

 > You can give Felix as much permissions as you want, but if you want Felix to work perfectly, the best choice is to give him Administrator permissions

 ## Felix's open source usage:
-You can freely use a small part of the code for private use, however, if you use the whole code, even with some modifications, you must give credits.
+You can freely use a small part of the code for private/public use, however, if you use the whole code, even with some modifications, you must give credits.

+#### Warning: The github actually dont contain a fully working version yet(like you can see, there's no database scheme).
+So if you download the whole source, it wont work magically.
+I will write a wiki and complete it soon.

 * Can i download the source, run it myself, chane the bot name and the bot pfp then claim it as my bot?
 > No.